mcnulty/udi/PROTOCOL.md

 _Outputs_

-- `addr`: The address of the next instruction as an unsigned integer
+- `addr`: The address of the next instruction as an unsigned, 64-bit integer

 **single step**